 Sector funds are the funds that stick to one sector of the industry when investing.
-For example – Pharma sector mutual funds will only invest in those companies which are in pharma sector.
+For example – Pharma sector mutual funds will only invest in those companies that are in the pharma sector.
 The returns of the investment also depend on the performance of the particular sector.

-The index fund is a type of investment which is made to match the working of a market index like BSE and NSE.
+The index fund is a type of investment that is made to match the working of a market index like BSE and NSE.

 Types of Mutual Funds Based on Risks